SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc24](https://user-images.githubusercontent.com/73056944/144761484-aec6dd0c-d18c-4d49-b834-760a05be836a.png)

-#### Test Case25: User resets all of the command entered into the terminal.
+#### Test Case: User resets all of the command entered into the terminal.
 Precondition:
 1. The terminal page has to be accessible by the user.